louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

 - Still heuristic unless coverage is derived from geometry/pixel overlap.
 - May struggle with extreme transforms or very small shapes.

-### Directional Edge AA
+### Signed AADist Edge AA

-This is the most promising replacement for the current directionless `aadist` path.
+This is the most promising replacement for the current heuristic `aadist` path.

 The CPU would generate conservative edge coverage geometry, but not final per-pixel coverage.
-Each edge primitive should carry enough edge-local data for the shader to know the true directed edge, for example:

-- Edge start/end or equivalent line equation.
-- Inside/outside orientation, usually via edge normal or signed winding side.
-- A conservative maximum AA expansion width.
-- Optional edge/join metadata if the join policy cannot be inferred locally.
+The important point is that the existing interpolated `aadist` value should become a signed distance-like parameter:

+- The edge itself has `aadist = 0`.
+- Inner expanded vertices carry negative `aadist`.
+- Outer expanded vertices carry positive `aadist`.
+- For straight edges, interpolation of this value across the band is enough for the shader to estimate signed edge distance.

 The fragment shader then computes coverage from the directed edge:

-- Compute signed distance from the pixel to the true edge in screen/device space.
-- Use shader derivatives such as `fwidth`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying on CPU-computed aadist width.
+- Use shader derivatives such as `fwidth(aadist)`, `dfdx`, and `dfdy` to derive the current device-pixel AA width instead of relying only on CPU-computed aadist width.
 - Convert distance to alpha coverage with a calibrated ramp.
 - Keep premultiplied-alpha behavior explicit and consistent across GL, Metal, and Vulkan.